JiantengChen/JiantengChen.github.io/content/_index.md

       text: '
       - 2025/01 - 🎉 [Robo-GS](https://robostudioapp.com/) is accepted by **ICRA** 2025.

-      - 2024/12 - I have finished the exchange program at HKUST, much larger workload than BIT.

-      - 2024/09 - I have joined NIO Inc. at Shanghai as an intern engineer.
+      - 2024/09 - I have joined NIO Inc. at Shanghai as an engineering intern.

       - 2024/09 - 🤖 [Robostudio](https://robostudioapp.com/) is now available online.
 Visit our project page for more information.